 - Cook the meat on the bone, then lift it out when it is cooked and pull the meat off the bone and return just the meat to the pan before serving or

-- Buy skin on and bone in chicken thighs but ask your butcher to de-bone them and remove the skin.
-Then leave the skin with him but bring the bones home.
-Cook the bones in with the chicken and remove them before serving – if you are cooking this way, you can reduce the oven time by 20 minutes.
+- Buy skin-on and bone-in chicken thighs but ask your butcher to de-bone them and remove the skin.
+Then leave the skin behind but bring the bones home.
+Cook the bones in the sauce with the chicken so that you get the flavour, but remove them before serving.
+If you are cooking this way, you can reduce the oven time by 20 minutes.

 Key things to remember when braising: